metrorailings/OwlBlog/content/posts/2022-week-9-insights.md

 ## Bills @ Jets

 Jets covered as a massive home underdog after losing outright last week.
 But they just won straight up.
 Impressive.
 The Jets know how to win.

+***

+## Rams @ Buccaneers

+This Rams offense is different.
+Just bizarre.
+It's much more a drop-back offense now predicated on long-developing plays.
+Which doesn't work when your offensive line cannot block.